June 13 - August 09, 2023

 The CLS Hindi Program is hosted in Jaipur, India by the American Institute of Indian Studies (AIIS).
 AIIS is a consortium of 92 American universities with South Asia Studies Centers.
 AIIS has been instructing American university students and scholars in Indic languages for over 60 years.

-Jaipur is the capital city of Rajasthan, and was founded in 1727 by Maharaja Jai Singh II.
-Jaipur is famous for its many historical sites, including the UNESCO World Heritage Site of Amer Fort.
-Jaipur is 250 kilometers southwest of New Delhi, and is part of the Golden Triangle tourist circuit.
-The hosting organization in Jaipur is the American Institute of Indian Studies (AIIS).
-AIIS is a consortium of 71 American universities with South Asia Studies Centers and is recognized by the Government of India as an institution of higher learning and research.
-AIIS has been instructing American university students and scholars in Indic languages for over 50 years.
+Jaipur is the capital city of Rajasthan and was founded in 1727 by Maharaja Jai Singh II.
+It is famous for its many historical sites, including the UNESCO World Heritage Site of Amer Fort.
+Jaipur is 250 kilometers southwest of New Delhi and is part of the Golden Triangle tourist circuit.

 The CLS Hindi Program is learner-orientation and provides opportunities for both language acquisition and cultural immersion.
 Students spend approximately 15 hours per week studying grammar, conversation, pronunciation, journal writing, and dictation in order to hone the four skills of language development: listening, speaking, reading and writing.

 Weekly activities supplement formal classroom instruction and include guest lectures, such as shopkeepers and tradespeople, and music and dance performances.
 Several local group excursions take place over the summer, which gives students in-depth knowledge of the history and culture of Rajasthan provides opportunities to meet people from different backgrounds.
 In the past, such cultural excursions have included trips to the local market, Rajasthan University, Amer Fort, and Sanganer.